DanielleDaly/milestone-project-3-python/README.md

 - The game status is maintained within a game status class and by calling the functions within the class (add function names here) the status of the game is maintained and displayed tp the user.

+## Future Features

+In future I would like to add some additional features to this game:

+1. I would like to make it possible for the user to select different levels of difficulty before beginning to play the game.
+The user would be able to choose from Easy, Intermediate or Difficult.
+As the levels become more difficult the range of numbers could increase and/ or the number of available guesses could decrease as the levels go from easy to difficult.

+2. I would also like to ask the user if they want hints to be included when playing the game or not.
+Currently these are displayed and the user does not have a choice.
+I would like to add this in as a feature in future where users would be able to choose if the want hints or not which would make the numerbs guessing game more challenging.

+3. I would also like to add the option for the user to restart the game immediately after finishing a game without having to run the program again.
+With the way the game is currently coded, it would require a restructure of the existing code to move all of the game functionality within a class and a new instance of the class would be called to re-start the game.